jeff61b/deere-project4-express-api-starter/README.md

-## Deere Project 4 Starter Code
+## Project 4 Backend Trivia Application

 This app serves JSON data only.
-There are no views.
-You'll build a React app to communicate with this Express app.
+It is the backend application that will be used to view, add, update or delete data from the triva database.

+The React app will interface between the user and this back end application.

 Since there are no views, you'll want to use Postman to test that your endpoints are working before writing the React code.

 Note - this app has no views and each endpoint is prefaced with `/api`.